-Though I will say, I didn't have to vacuum much during the stage when babies learn to drop food onto the floor.
+I will say, I didn't have to vacuum much during the stage when babies learn to drop food onto the floor.
 Shea took care of that for me.

-As the girls grew, Shea relaxed.
 I was looking for photographs of those crazy days but instead I found drawings I had made.
 Moments I knew a camera would not have caught, but their silhouettes were forever framed in my mind.

 The walks we took together were long, even if they were just down the block.
 We'd pause every few feet for Shea to smell something or claim a tree as her own.
-Then pause again because a baby needed to look at a blade of grass for ten minutes.
+Then pause again because a baby needed to look at a rock for ten minutes.
 "Where's Shea's leash?"
 I asked every day as we headed out.
 It was never where it was supposed to be.

 When I finally had the energy to start making art again, one of the first pieces I made was this little animation.
 I remember how fun and cathartic it was to make, and how much this song made me laugh.